vohoanvu/product-service-api/README.md

 6. As a User I can view the total price for the products in my shopping cart with discounts applied.
 7. As a User I am alerted when I apply an invalid voucher to my shopping cart.
 8. As a User I am unable to Out of Stock products to the shopping cart.

+I created this project template with .NET Core API Boxed template.
+These API are not yet published online since i'm still refactoring those APIs